stanfordnlp/CoreNLP/_pages/coref.md

 ## Description

-Implements both pronominal and nominal coreference resolution.
+The CorefAnnotator finds mentions of the same entity in a text, such as when “Theresa May” and “she” refer to the same person.
+The annotator implements both pronominal and nominal coreference resolution.
 The entire coreference graph (with head words of mentions as nodes) is saved as a CorefChainAnnotation.

 ## Overview
 There are three different coreference systems available in CoreNLP.

 * **Deterministic:** Fast rule-based coreference resolution for English and Chinese.

 * **Statistical:** Machine-learning-based coreference resolution for English.
-Unlike the other systems, this one only requires dependency parses, which are faster to produce that constituency parses.
+Unlike the other systems, this one only requires dependency parses, which are faster to produce than constituency parses.

-* **Neural:** Very accurate but slow neural-network-based coreference resolution for English and Chinese.
+* **Neural:** Most accurate but slow neural-network-based coreference resolution for English and Chinese.

 The following table gives an overview of the system performances.